-- report recommended the UK Government to "create a radically different energy system, driven by open-source software and open standards," facilitated through the deployment of a "Digital Spine" to create a network of connected nodes to efficiently share data. - Department of Transport aims to establish an EV Chargepoint Datahub, so that standing and operational charge point data is made available so that consumers can easily locate available and working charge points. - Ofgem is proposing a a common digital energy infrastructure to facilitate distribution flexibility market liquidity
+- Catapult Energy Systems: Delivering a Digitalised Energy System report recommended the UK Government to "create a radically different energy system, driven by open-source software and open standards," facilitated through the deployment of a "Digital Spine" to create a network of connected nodes to efficiently share data. - Department of Transport aims to establish an EV Chargepoint Datahub, so that standing and operational charge point data is made available so that consumers can easily locate available and working charge points. - Ofgem is proposing a ChargePoint common digital energy infrastructure to facilitate distribution flexibility market liquidity